kubakalisciak/bus-delays/README.md

          ```

 ## To-Do's
-- [ ] Gather the artifacts from Github Actions
 - [ ] Add more graphs
     - Average delays by tme of day
     - Most delayed lines/vehicles
     - Trends over days, weeks etc.
     - How much on time, delayed, early etc.
 - [ ] Add some ML capabilities
+- [ ] Add a flag to use all datasets
-- [ ] Add a 'Usage' section to the README
+- [x] Add a 'Usage' section to the README
 - [x] Refactor the graphing generator script to use *sys.argv*

 ## License